Amperity Privacy Notice

 • Right to Know/Access.
 You have the right to obtain confirmation from us as to whether we are processing your personal data and the right to access and receive a copy of such personal data.

 • Right to Rectify/Correct Inaccurate Information.
-If we process inaccurate, incomplete, or outdated personal data, you have the right to correct it.
+If we process inaccurate, incomplete, or outdated personal data, you have the right to request that we correct it.

 • Right to Data Portability.
-You have the right to receive the personal data concerning you in a structured, commonly used and machine-readable format and the right to transmit that information data to another company where feasible.
+You have the right to receive the personal data concerning you in a structured, commonly used and machine-readable format, and the right to transmit that data to another company where feasible.

-• Right to Restrict.
-You have the right to restrict us from processing your personal data under certain circumstances (e.g., you contest the accuracy of your personal data or when you believe that we are processing your personal data beyond the original purpose).
+• Right to Restrict Processing.
+You have the right to restrict our processing of your personal data under certain circumstances (for example, you contest the accuracy of your personal data or when you believe that we are processing your personal data beyond the original purpose).

 In the preceding twelve (12) months, we have collected categories of personal data from the sources as discussed in Section 1 “Personal Data We Collect and How We Collect It.”
 The business or commercial purpose for collecting that information is disclosed in Section 2 “How We Use Your Information.”